dashpay/platform/packages/dashmate/README.md

 The `reindex` command rebuilds the block chain index using the downloaded block data.

-Sometimes you need to make a process of reindex for your core container, in case you imported new private keys, or your core data corrupted.
-The command `reindex` put your node in the reindex mode.
+Sometimes you need to run a reindex for your core container.
+This may be necessary if you import new private keys or if your core data has become corrupted.
+The `reindex` command puts your node into the reindex mode.

 It modifies the configuration, runs the core container in `reindex=1` mode, waits until it fully resynces, and returns it to the normal mode.